ponchopv/freertos_full_demo_gcc/README.md

 Compile the project:

-1. Compile it with CCS.
+1. Compile it with CCS (ensure build.sh is executable).
 2. Alternatively run make all.

 Debug: